What is your typical process for working with a new customer?

 I have a B.A. and an M.A. in Physical Education.
 I have coached basketball teams in middle school, high school, community college and semi-pro.
 I teach elementary Physical Education, so my experience spans a wide age range.

-Q. How did you decide to get in your line of work?
+How did you get started doing this type of work?

-A. I have always been fascinated by the basketball shot and have tried to learn its intricacies.
+I have always been fascinated by the basketball shot and have tried to learn its intricacies.
 In 1992, I began working basketball shooting camps for Buzz Braman, an NBA shooting coach.
 In 1997, I was hired by Shot Doctor Basketball Camps, Inc. to be a shooting coach.
 I have grown, studied and developed ever since.